 Welcome to the first instalment of our Redesign Reporting portfolio!

-In this series, we’ll be giving you a glimpse into OMBRA’s creative mindset; an insight into how we think businesses can better interact with their stakeholders.
-Developing complex strategies, methodologies, and targets related to corporate sustainability is one thing, but to simultaneously design an appealing and captivating communication for your stakeholders (which they actually want to read) is a different challenge entirely.
+In this series, we’ll be giving you a glimpse into OMBRA’s creative mindset; an insight into how we think businesses can interact with their stakeholders better.
+Developing complex strategies, methodologies, and targets related to corporate sustainability is one thing, but simultaneously designing an appealing and captivating communication for your stakeholders (which they actually want to read) is a different challenge entirely.

 Let's be honest about sustainability reporting for a minute...

-Unfortunately, when most companies are required to submit a periodic report for their shareholders, customers or donors, they produce a document that, ultimately, becomes unreadable.
-While of course, the focus of a report is based on the organisation’s performance in the period in question, the reader can often get lost in a sea of growth figures and Excel charts and miss narrative focus of the document entirely.
+Unfortunately, when most companies are required to submit an annual report for their shareholders, customers or investors, they produce a document that, frankly, becomes unreadable.
+While the focus of a report should detail an organisation’s performance to date, the reader can often get lost in a sea of growth figures and Excel charts, missing key narratives and losing interest in the document entirely.

-As reports predominately address material topics of interest identified during stakeholder engagement exercises, companies have the chance to create an open and transparent relationship with the ethics-based consumer of the future.
-As we see it, the goal shouldn’t be to simply describe how your organization is meeting its sustainability compliance requirements and expectations.
-The goal is to describe how you plan to go beyond and exceed them.
+As reports predominately address material topics of interest to stakeholders identified during engagements workshops and exercises, companies have the chance to create an open and transparent relationship with their ethics-based consumers of the future.
+As we see it, the goal shouldn’t be to simply describe how your meeting sustainability compliance requirements and expectations.
+The goal should be to explain how you plan to go beyond and exceed expectations.

-Weaving engaging presentation into an insightful performance
+Weaving engaging presentation with insightful performances